Gallery-Momiji/momiji-client/Momiji-Mono/Momiji/README.BUILD.md

 ## Windows
 You will need .NET Framework 4.5, and possibly 4.0, along with GTK# for .NET.

-The download links can be found, along with the Xamarin Studio download on the monodevelop website: http://www.monodevelop.com/download/
+The download links can be found, along with the Xamarin Studio download link, on the monodevelop website: http://www.monodevelop.com/download/

 ## Mac
 You will need Mono + GTK#.

-The download link can be found, along with the Xamarin Studio download on the monodevelop website: http://www.monodevelop.com/download/
+The download link can be found, along with the Xamarin Studio download link, on the monodevelop website: http://www.monodevelop.com/download/